 Ten years after the American colonies adopted the Declaration of Independence, John Trumbull traveled the country in a carriage seeking out all the men who signed the document.
-He wanted to paint their likenesses as part of a monumental work depicting the nation’s founding moment.
+He wanted to paint their likenesses in a monumental work depicting the nation’s founding moment.

-He carried a small painting, protected by a special case, to which he would add each portrait as he found each member of the revolutionary Congress.
+He carried a small painting, protected by a special case, to which he added each portrait as he found each member of the revolutionary Congress.

-Trumbull traveled to Boston, New Hampshire, South Carolina and Virginia to find the Founding Fathers so he could paint them.
+Trumbull traveled to Boston, New Hampshire, South Carolina and Virginia to find the Founding Fathers.
 He went to Paris and London to consult with John Adams and Thomas Jefferson.
-He went to Philadelphia to capture the room where the Continental Congress met.
+And he went to Philadelphia to capture the room where the Continental Congress met.

 The small painting, 21” by 31”, became the model for the giant 12’ by 18’ painting that hangs in the Capitol Rotunda.

-John Trumbull’s image of the nation’s founding moment has been reproduced millions of times and is etched indelibly in the American consciousness.
+Since then, John Trumbull’s image of the nation’s founding moment has been reproduced millions of times.
+It is etched indelibly in the American consciousness.

 John Trumbull believed he was uniquely suited to paint the history of the American Revolution.
 His father, Connecticut Gov. Jonathan Trumbull, thought he’d be better off as a lawyer or minister.